cardillan/mindcode/doc/syntax/REMOTE-CALLS.markdown

 ### Dispatch table

-A dispatch table is a jump table that contains a jump to each remote function.
-All remote functions are sorted by name and assigned indexes starting at 1.
+A dispatch table is a jump table that contains a jump to each exported function.
+All exported functions are sorted by name and assigned indexes starting at 1.
 An instruction at the given index of the dispatch table contains a jump to the start of the actual function (index 0 is reserved for a jump to the initialization code).
 Since any change affecting the order of functions would alter the module signature, matching module signature ensures the dispatch table contains the function entry points at expected indexes.

-When making remote calls, the main processor sets the `@counter` in the remote processor to the remote function index.
+When making remote calls, the main processor sets the `@counter` in the remote processor to the exported function index.
 This allows the code in the remote processor to be recompiled without having to reinitialize (restart) the main processor.
 However, recompiling the remote processor may terminate pending remote calls and cause the main processor to never receive the results of these remote calls.
+It also resets the state of the processor by resetting all variables.

 ### Initialization code